pandeyg-raj/needseva/README.md

 # needseva

-We are a volunteers who want to help the community with online shopping and also
+We are a volunteers who want to help the community with online shopping

 Requirements
 -